-Yes, but there may be an additional cautionary note in my opinion.
+Yes, but there may be an additional cautionary note, in my opinion.
 My son and daughter-in-law are both faculty members at a major university.
 They have their own privately owned computer at home.
 However, at home, they use their university faculty email addresses to send and receive email.
-So, isn’t it true that it’s not who owns the machine but the use of the university’s email system on campus or at home, that opens the door to this kind of access vulnerability?
+So, isn’t it true that it’s not who owns the machine but the use of the university’s email system on campus or at home that opens the door to this kind of access vulnerability?

 Actually, it’s both.
-Or rather, it’s either.
+Or either.
 And more.

 Someone else’s online service